hexa-decim8/ISBPM/Class_Materials/Week_2/README.md

 		* Testers
 		* Support managers/field operations/customer support
 3. The Circle of Life!
+4. Questions?
+5. Recap day 1
+6. Preview day 2

 ### Day 2
-1. Review of Day 1
+1. Review of day 1
 2. Sensitivities of the SDLC
 	* What breaks the SDLC?
 		* Poor communication